Your antenatal appointments and care

 If this is not your first baby, we’ll see you at 16, 28, 34, 36, 38 and 41 weeks.

-During your regular appointments your midwife will check up on your, and your baby’s, health.
-We’ll:
+During your regular appointments your midwife will check you and your baby’s, health.

 - check your blood pressure

 - test your wee for glucose, proteins, or any sign of infection